 Once you get to the website and choose your language, on the page where you land, you’ll find if you scroll down, there’s an option to choose a location (ignore the map until after you’ve successfully chosen a location and clicked on the filter button (it took me at least twice before achieving success; this seems to be a hit and miss affair).

-Once you have applied the filter, the map will change and make more sense but I liked using the text list which appears after the filer has been applied better.
+Once you have applied the filter, the map will change and make more sense but I liked using the text list which appears after the filter has been applied better.
 Should you click on the map, you will lose the filtered text list and have to start over.

 Science Rendezvous 2019